muminishmam/muminishmam.github.io/README.md

 ## Authors and Acknowledgements

-Written by Chowdhury Abdul Mumin Ishmam following the guidlines and principles of *Modern Technical Writing* by Andrew Etter.
+Written by Chowdhury Abdul Mumin Ishmam, following the guidlines and principles of *Modern Technical Writing* by Andrew Etter.
 Assessed by PokYee Tsu, Sungjae Hyun, Kieran Ketelsen and Zhong He.

 ## FAQs